uQr/cordova-docs/tutorial-cordova-5/README.md

 The remainder of this article will highlight these updates and cover tips for adapting your existing apps to these changes.

+###A Note on Cordova Version Numbers
+Historically Cordova and all its components have used one unified version number.
+This is particularly true with Cordova versions prior to 3.0.0.
+Underneath the hood this changed when Cordova 4.0.0 was released but most end users are never exposed to this difference.
+With the release of Cordova 5.0.0 you may also see reference to the release of "Cordova Android 4.0.0."
+It's important to note that this does not refer to the top level Cordova version but instead the **platform** version.
+You can think of a platform in many ways as a native project generator combined with a set of scripts designed to build the app.

+Here is how these versions are typically described:

+- **Cordova 5.1.1** refers to version 5.1.1 of the [Cordova CLI](http://cordova.apache.org/docs/en/5.0.0/guide_cli_index.md.html#The%20Command-Line%20Interface) (and an underlying core library called [cordova-lib](https://www.npmjs.com/package/cordova-lib)).
+[Documentation](http://cordova.apache.org/docs/en/5.0.0/guide_overview_index.md.html#Overview) on the Cordova web site will also refer to this version number.

+- **Cordova CLI 5.1.1** is largely equivalent to Cordova 5.1.1 but is specifically referring to the [Cordova CLI npm package](https://www.npmjs.com/package/cordova).

+- **Platform Versions** follow a different numbering scheme.
+A given Cordova version "pins" a set of platform versions by default.
+This combination of CLI and platform versions has been validated as a group so it is the path of least resistance to use.

+	However, developers can actually install different platform versions through the use of some XML elements or command line options.
+See the [May 26th, 2015 Android Cordova Platform Security Issue](../tips-and-workarounds/android/security-05-26-2015) article for a specific example of how this works.
+You will typically see these platform versions in the form "Cordova Android 4.0.0" which inherits its name from the [cordova-android](https://www.npmjs.com/package/cordova-android) npm package that is installed when the platform is added to your project.

+	The following Cordova platform versions  supported by Tools for Apache Cordova are pinned in **Cordova CLI 5.1.1** (or [see here](http://cordova.apache.org/news/2015/06/10/tools-release.html) for a complete list):

+	- Cordova Android 4.0.2
+	- Cordova iOS 3.8.0
+	- Cordova Windows 4.0.0
+	- Cordova WP8 3.8.1

+Other components are also versioned independantly, but typically you will not be directly exposed to them.
+It is the release of Cordova Android 4.0.0 that triggered the major version increase for Cordova as a whole given it had a number of breaking changes.
+Windows 4.0.0 is also a major release that includes Windows 10 support but was designed to not have breaking changes when building for Windows or Windows Phone 8.1.

 <a name="security"></a>
 ##Security Model Changes for Android and iOS
 One of the more confusing changes about Cordova 5 is that the updated version of the Android platform (also called Cordova Android 4.x) and iOS now follow a different, but more powerful security model designed to provide developers with the tools needed to prevent cross-site scripting attacks among other issues.
 A critical aspect of this security model is that **absolutely no network access of any kind is allowed without the installation of a Cordova plugin**.